HYBRID CONFERENCE EXPERIENCE

 CAN I WATCH ON MY PHONE OR OTHER DEVICE?

-Yes, you can join our event and use the mobile and web apps on your tablet, phone, or desktop computer.
+Yes, you can join our event with the easy to use Socio mobile and web apps on your tablet, phone, or desktop computer.
+Read OEFFA’s guide to the conference mobile and web app for easy-to-follow instructions.
+You can also explore Socio’s App Help Center.

 For the best experience, we recommend using BOTH the mobile app for conference on-the-go AND the web version on your computer or tablet for streaming Zoom sessions.

-The web app will simply allow you to enjoy conference through a tab in your browser.
+The web app is simply a webpage (no download required) which allows you to enjoy conference through a tab in your browser.
 Socio suggests using Chrome with the web app for the best performance; OEFFA staff have found it also works well on Firefox.

 If you’re using the mobile app, remember to “refresh” it from time to time (using the circular arrow) for the latest updates.
 In order to download the mobile app, your phone must meet the minimum system requirements: iOS 11 for iPhone and 5.0 for Android.
 If you’re concerned because you have an older phone, check under Settings in your phone; the operating system will generally be listed as Version.